Will You Be the Same Person 50 Years from Now?

 "Our findings suggest that personality has a stable component across the lifespan, both at the trait level and at the profile level, and that personality is also malleable and people mature as they age," the researchers wrote.
 They found gender differences in personality at any given time, Damian said, but, overall, men and women changed at the same rates across the lifespan.

-*News Release by University of Houston: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (University of Houston).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 - 1 - Will You Be the Same Person 50 Years from Now? | University of Houston (2018-08-17 12:09:00)